 Uganda or Rwanda, which is a better option for gorilla trekking?

-We always always try and encourage our visitors to see the gorillas twice better in both countries or in one or the other.
+We always try and encourage our visitors to see the gorillas twice better in both countries or in one or the other.
 An answer to sum up Uganda or Rwanda is a really difficult one.
-Uganda is authentic with a wonderful scenery, it’s got that crazy African feel, densely populated with villages everywhere but the gorillas are a little bit harder to see due to the deep steeper slopes to the gorilla families however the advantage Uganda I has the Lower price of their gorilla permit literally half the price of a gorilla permit in Rwanda.
-On the other hand the advantage of Rwanda is it’s easier to go see the gorillas, it so near, about two hour drive from Kigali the capital.
+Uganda is authentic with wonderful scenery, it’s got that crazy African feel, densely populated with villages everywhere but the gorillas are a little bit harder to see due to the deep steeper slopes to the gorilla families however the advantage Uganda I has the Lower price of their gorilla permit literally half the price of a gorilla permit in Rwanda.
+On the other hand, the advantage of Rwanda is it’s easier to go see the gorillas, it is so near, about a two-hour drive from Kigali the capital.
 The trekking is definitely easy and it doesn’t tend to be as steep, the vegetation is not quite as thick but they’re both good and blessed with the gentle giants.

 What is the best time to see mountain gorillas?